digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 package name has not changed, and ensures that these three packages and their datatypes are considered by the runtime and the type checker to be upgradeable.

-When you want to make a breaking change, you would publish a new version of the package with package name ``main-v2``.
-Because this package would have a different package name from those with ``main-v1``, it would not be typechecked against those packages and its datatypes would not automatically be converted.
+To make a breaking change, publish a new package version with package name ``main-v2``.
+Because this package has a different package name from those with ``main-v1``, it is not typechecked against those packages and its datatypes are not automatically converted.
 You would need to manually migrate values from ``main-v1`` packages to ``main-v2`` -- existing downtime upgrade techniques are listed :ref:`here <upgrades-index>`.